Company Formation Bulgaria

 - the dividend tax in Bulgaria is 5% and dividends paid to countries in the European Union are exempt from this tax.

-Please contact us for more information and prices implied by opening a company in Bulgaria.
+Please contact our consultants in European and offshore company setup matters for more information and prices implied by opening a company in Bulgaria.
 If you need legal services in Bulgaria, you may set up an appointment with our local lawyers.